pastoral welfare jobs

 Why work for CMT Learning?

 CMT Learning is committed to providing the highest quality residential sports and English language summer camps in the UK for children aged 8 - 17.
-If you take pride in supporting the development of young people and can fuel their enthusiasm for sport and learning outside of their training sessions and classroom lessons, then you could be a valuable member of our camp team.
+If you take pride in supporting the development of young people and can fuel their enthusiasm for sport and learning, then you could be a valuable member of our welfare team – responsible for the safety and wellbeing of young players on our camps.
+All our welfare roles are residential and available in July and August, during our summer camps.

-As part of the Welfare Team you will be responsible for the welfare and safety of all students on the camp.
-Candidates need to be passionate about the development of young people, able to represent some of the best brands in sport and possess relevant qualifications or experience, particularly in senior roles.
+A real passion and commitment from our staff during the camps – it’s a 24/7 environment and everyone gets stuck in.
+Candidates need to be passionate about the development of young people, able to represent one of the best brands in sport, and possess relevant qualifications or experience, particularly in senior roles.
+All members of staff attend a training day before they begin work with us.

 THE APPLICATION PROCESS